atlassian/data-center-helm-charts/docs/INSTALLATION.md

 # Installation

 Use these instructions to install your Atlassian product using the Helm charts.
-Make sure you have followed the [Prerequisites guide](PREREQUISITES.md) before you proceed with the installation.
+Before you proceed with the installation, make sure you have followed the [Prerequisites guide](PREREQUISITES.md).

 ## 1. Add the Helm chart repository